Import Intel into Intel Exchange

 Click +New in the upper right corner and select Import Intel.

-Click Download Template in Select Format to download the template to your local system.
+Click Download CSV Template to download the template to your local system.
 You can use this template to enter the intel data to be imported.

 Note